ducdhm/bootstrap-msg/README.md

 };
 ```

-### Using FontAwesome Icon
+### Using Bootstrap Icon
-We already define a FontAwesome icon set for BootstrapMsg at `Msg.ICON.FONTAWESOME`.
-For using this icon set, just need `Msg.icon = Msg.ICONS.FONTAWESOME;`
+We already define a Bootstrap icon set for BootstrapMsg at `Msg.ICON.BOOTSTRAP`.
+For using this icon set, just need `Msg.icon = Msg.ICONS.BOOTSTRAP;`

 ## License